Lourdes University: Scholarships

-Lourdes University has scholarships available for academics, band, chorale, esports, campus ministry and athletics.
-At Lourdes, 99% of students receive financial aid consisting of federal grant funds and institutional aid.
+Lourdes University had scholarships available for academics, band, chorale, esports, campus ministry and athletics.
+At Lourdes, 99% of students received financial aid consisting of federal grant funds and institutional aid.

 Athletics

-The Lourdes athletic teams are called the Gray Wolves.
-The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) for most of its sports since the 2011–12 academic year; while its men's wrestling team competes in the Sooner Athletic Conference (SAC).
+The Lourdes athletic teams were called the Gray Wolves.
+The university was a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Wolverine–Hoosier Athletic Conference (WHAC) for most of its sports since the 2011–12 academic year; while its men's wrestling team competed in the Sooner Athletic Conference (SAC).
 The Gray Wolves previously competed as an NAIA Independent within the Association of Independent Institutions (AII) during the 2010–11 school year (the same season when they joined the NAIA).

-Lourdes competes in 25 intercollegiate varsity sports: Men's sports include baseball, basketball, bowling, cross country, golf, lacrosse, soccer, tennis, track & field, volleyball and wrestling; while women's sports include basketball, bowling, cross country, golf, lacrosse, soccer, softball, tennis, track & field, volleyball and wrestling; and co-ed sports include competitive cheer, competitive dance and eSports.
+Lourdes competed in 25 intercollegiate varsity sports: Men's sports included baseball, basketball, bowling, cross country, golf, lacrosse, soccer, tennis, track & field, volleyball and wrestling; while women's sports included basketball, bowling, cross country, golf, lacrosse, soccer, softball, tennis, track & field, volleyball and wrestling; and co-ed sports include competitive cheer, competitive dance and eSports.

 Colors

-The school competes under the colors of terra cotta and black.
+The school competed under the colors of terra cotta and black.

 Mascot

-The mascot is Gubi, named after the tale of St. Francis of Assisi, a Wolf and the town of Gubbio.
+The mascot was Gubi, named after the tale of St. Francis of Assisi, a Wolf and the town of Gubbio.